Members of the Harrison County Board of Education

 Frank Devono Jr

-Frank Devono, Jr. - Vice President
+Frank Devono, Jr. - President

 Contact Mr. Devono